Laser beam profiler: Beam wander or jitter

-Every laser beam wanders and jitters — albeit a small amount.
+Every laser beam wanders and jitters—albeit a small amount.
 The typical kinematic tip-tilt mount drifts by around 100 μrad per day in a laboratory environment (vibration isolation via optical table, constant temperature and pressure, and no sunlight that causes parts to heat).
 A laser beam incident upon this mirror will be translated by 100 m at a range of 1000 km.
 This could make the difference between hitting or not hitting a communications satellite from Earth.
 Hence, there is a lot of interest in characterizing the beam wander (slow time scale) or jitter (fast time scale) of a laser beam.
 The beam wander and jitter can be measured by tracking the centroid or peak of the beam on a CCD beam profiler.
-The CCD frame rate is typically 30 frames per second and therefore can capture beam jitter that is slower than 30 Hz — it can't see fast vibrations due to one's voice, 60 Hz fan motor hum, or other sources of fast vibrations.
+The CCD frame rate is typically 30 frames per second and therefore can capture beam jitter that is slower than 30 Hz—it cannot see fast vibrations due to one's voice, 60 Hz fan motor hum, or other sources of fast vibrations.
 Fortunately, this is usually not a great concern for most laboratory laser systems and the frame rates of CCDs are fast enough to capture the beam wander over the bandwidth that contains the greatest noise power.
 A typical beam wander measurement involves tracking the centroid of the beam over several minutes.
 The rms deviation of the centroid data gives a clear picture of the laser beam pointing stability.
 The integration time of the beam jitter measurement should always accompany the computed rms value.
 Even though the pixel resolution of a camera may be several micrometres, sub-pixel centroid resolution (possibly tens of nanometer resolution) is attained when the signal-to-noise ratio is good and the beam fills most of the CCD active area.